 On that note, renters must not remove the batteries of the smoke alarm before moving out.

-Before wrapping up, we would suggest rental providers and renters go through some of the changes made to rental agreements entered into after March 2021.
+Before wrapping up, we suggest that rental providers and renters go through some changes made to rental agreements after March 2021.
 These reforms include differences in language and the addition of smoke alarm-related terms and conditions.

 So, while “landlords” are referred to as “rental providers,” “tenants” are called “renters” within the document.
-On that note, the document name itself has been changed from “lease” to “rental agreement.”
+The document’s name changed from “lease” to “rental agreement.”

-Other significant changes include the addition of smoke alarm repairs under “urgent repairs.”
-To know more about what makes an urgent repair, you can refer to Section 3 of the Residential Tenancies Act 1997.
+Other significant changes include adding smoke alarm repairs under “urgent repairs.”
+To know more about what makes an urgent repair, refer to Section 3 of the Residential Tenancies Act 1997.

 Also, the rental agreement may specify new terms related to maintenance and other smoke alarm-related safety precautions.
-Here, you may also find a clause stating that residents and visitors must not tamper with or deactivate smoke alarms at any time.
+Here, you may also find a clause stating that residents and visitors must not tamper with or deactivate smoke alarms.

 Homes occupied by senior citizens or persons with disabilities should be equipped with a specialised personal alarm system.
 Once activated, these devices will alert the monitoring company so that help can arrive immediately.